ScryEngineering/scrygroup.com/content/blog-posts/2020-03-16/coronovirus-update.md

 One of the most important things is for everyone to do their part in reducing the peak demand placed on the health system.
 When the peak demand of the health system is exceeded many people will die, not just people with the virus, but anyone who needs modern healthcare who is unable to get it if the health system is overwhelmed.

 ### Working from home

 In regular times it's important to make sure that people who are sick don't come into work, but in times like this it's essential for people to not come into work sick.

 One of the best things that companies can do to help the community be less impacted by this pandemic is to help "flatten the curve", which means this is an important time to make sure that everyone who can work from home is forced to work from home.

-Every company has a backlog of tasks would be great to do but can't get around to.
+Every company has a backlog of tasks that would be great to do but can't get around to.

-Given that there's some time where it might be very much not "business as usual" be proactive in getting through those backlog of tasks that you can still do.
+Given that there's some time where it might be very much not "business as usual" you can be proactive in getting through those backlog of tasks that you can still do.

 ### Social distancing

 As much as possible avoid events with a large number of attendees.
-If you are organizing events with a large number of attendees please cancel of postpone them.
+If you are organizing events with a large number of attendees please cancel or postpone them if the virus is widespread in your area.

 #### Meetings